golemfactory/golem-architecture/arch-snapshot/arch.md

   OfferConstraints --> |Match| DemandProperties
 ```

+###### When to use constraints?

-Requestor and Provider Agents don’t have to use constraints.
-They can choose to avoid them and postpone the decision
+[Requestor](#requester-agent) and [Provider Agents](#provider-agent) don’t have to use constraints.
+They can choose to avoid them
-about filtering Proposals according to their requirements until the negotiation phase.
-This approach requires them to
+and postpone the decision about filtering Proposals according to their requirements until the [negotiation phase](#process-of-negotiations-and-making-an-agreement).
-manually reject some Offers or Demands, instead of using built-in mechanisms, but it allows them to receive a broader
+This approach requires them to manually reject some Offers or Demands, instead of using built-in mechanisms, but it
-set of potential Proposals to choose from.
+allows them to receive a broader set of potential [Proposals](#proposal) to choose from.

 On the other hand, using constraints minimizes the number of Proposals that need to be evaluated.
 Filtering Offers at
-the Golem Node level could potentially be more efficient and scale better.
+the [Golem Node](#golem-node) level could potentially be more efficient and scale better.

-Another fact to consider is that, in a very large network with thousands or millions of nodes, it would be impossible
+Another fact to consider is that, in a very large network with thousands or millions of Nodes, it would be impossible
 to collect every available Offer.
 This scale is our goal.
 This means that our future target for the [Offers propagation
 algorithm](#offer-propagation) could be based only on gradual sampling of the network.
 A well-defined set of constraints
 could be crucial for efficient market searching.

-###### When to use constraints?

 The good rule for using constraints would be to apply them when the Requestor or Provider Agent has a requirement that
 must necessarily be met.
 A good example could be the [runtime](#exeunit-runtime) choice.
 A Requestor who has prepared a
-VM image likely won't make use of a Provider offering a [wasm runtime](#wasm-runtime).
+[VM image](#vm-image) likely won't make use of a Provider offering a [wasm runtime](#wasm-runtime).
 Setting the constraint
 `(golem.runtime.name=vm)` will filter out a large portion of Offers that would otherwise be rejected.

 On the other hand, the number of CPUs or the amount of RAM might be a more flexible requirement (except for rare use